-The MD (Motion Detect) pin is driven active (Low) when motion is detected.
+The $\overline{\text{MD}}$ (Motion Detect) pin is driven active (Low) when motion is detected.
 The duration in which the signal remains active is determined by the voltage on the delay pin and can be set to a value between 2 seconds and 15 minutes.
 See Table 2 on page 5.

 The Light Gate signal acts as a disable (gate) for the $\overline{\text{MD}}$ signal.
 In a typical application, this signal is a representation of the ambient light in the environment.
 If there is light detected, the $\overline{\text{MD}}$ signal does not activate, even in the presence of motion.
-For an example showing how to use the ZMOTION Detection Module in Hardware Interface Mode, see Appendix A. Hardware Interface Mode on page 57.
+For an example showing how to use ZDMII in Hardware Interface Mode, see Appendix B. Hardware Interface Mode on page 63.

-SLEEP Mode in Hardware Interface Mode
+Sleep Mode in Hardware Interface Mode

-In applications where motion detection is not always required, the Sleep signal can be used to put the device into a low power mode.
+For applications in which motion detection is not always required, the Sleep signal can be used to put the device into a low-power mode.
 The advantage of this feature vs. removing power from the Module is that the PIR stabilization time is much shorter.

-If the Sleep (\overline{SLP}) input signal is driven Low, the device enters a low power SLEEP Mode and is awakened by deactivating the signal (driving the signal High).
+If the Sleep ( $\overline{\text{SLP}}$ ) input signal is driven Low, the device enters a low-power Sleep Mode and is awakened by deactivating the signal (driving the signal High).